cooperfrank/research-phase2/README.md

 2. **Candidate Regions:** Extracted patches potentially representing modified or new UI components.
 3. **Patch-Level CLIP Embeddings:** Each patch is embedded using CLIP to assess its semantic similarity to known UI element descriptions.
 4. **Low Similarity Check:** Determines whether a patch represents a changed element by measuring if its similarity to the corresponding patch in the reference (database) screen is below a set threshold.
-    1. **Yes -> Text-Guided Labeling:** The patch is compared with textual labels (e.g., "button", "input box") to assign meaning or marked as "unknown".
+    - **Yes -> Text-Guided Labeling:** The patch is compared with textual labels (e.g., "button", "input box") to assign meaning or marked as "unknown".
-    2. **No -> Optional Object Detection:** Applies existing detectors to refine known components.
 5. **Aggregation & Output:** All results are combined into bounding boxes and heatmaps, visualizing the detected changes and labeled UI elements.